brunohcastro/invoice-slip/README.md

 ### Usage

-Use:
+To generate a invoice slip from a given input text file, run:
 ```shell script
 ruby bin/invoice_slip.rb input/input1.txt
 ```

-To generate a invoice slip from a given input.txt file, or use
+Or run the spec files with:
 ```shell script
 rake test
 ```

-To run the spec files.
+### Changes

 I took the liberty of correcting the Output 3 text:
 ```